Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 The idea is to test the syncing of build data itself without fetching any coverage data to simulate in-progress build syncing.
 The `config.yaml` file contains configurations for either Buildkite or GitHub Actions as a `source`.
 Also, the configuration file is ready to use meaning that we shouldn't evaluate it with environment variables.

 The below subsections contain investigation results for different sources.
-Let's take a look on what the different timing sections mean:
+Let's take a look at what the different timing sections mean:

-- **Starting** represents a duration of the tool's starting time that includes parsing configuration file, creating appropriate clients, etc., and before the sync is started.
+- **Starting** represents the duration of the tool's starting time that includes parsing a configuration file, creating appropriate clients, etc., and before the sync is started.
-- **Fetching** represents a duration of fetching builds from the source that are to be synced.
+- **Fetching** represents the duration of fetching builds from the source that are to be synced.
-- **Adding** represents a duration of adding builds to the destination.
+- **Adding** represents the duration of adding builds to the destination.
-- **Efficient** represents a duration of tasks performed by the tool that satisfies our purpose (the sum of **Starting**, **Fetching**, and **Adding** durations).
+- **Efficient** represents the duration of tasks performed by the tool that satisfies our purpose (the sum of **Starting**, **Fetching**, and **Adding** durations).
-- **Full** represents an execution duration of the tool from start to exit.
+- **Full** represents the execution duration of the tool from start to exit.

 ### GitHub Actions